Garbage Disposal & Recycling

 Recycling / Convenience Centers do not accept tires.
 There is a charge of $3 to $10 per tire at the landfill, depending on size.

 Call the City of Covington Recycling Center at 770-385-2046.

 Electronics & Paint Recycling

-Recycle household electronics and paint and dispose of pesticides on the first Saturday of each month from 8 a.m. to Noon at the Newton County Landfill.
+Recycle household electronics and paint on the first Saturday of each month from 8 a.m. to Noon at the Newton County Landfill.
 The landfill is not currently accepting televisions for recycling.
 They are accepted as bulk waste.
 If your television works, please consider donating it.
 If you want to recycle your television, please contact Best Buy.
 The store charges a fee for recycling televisions unless you buy a new television there.